petzval/btferret/README.md

 Connect to an LE server and read/write characteristics.
 Sometimes a device will have a fixed Bluetooth address for Classic connections, but a random changeable address for LE connections (Android devices running [nRF](https://www.nordicsemi.com/Products/Development-tools/nRF-Connect-for-mobile) as an advertiser for example).
-In this case, it is not possible to set the address in the devices.txt file, so the LE device and its current address must be found by scanning via b in btferret or [le\_scan()](#4-2-16-le\_scan), and the characteristics must be found via v in btferret or [find\_ctics()](#4-2-13-find\_ctics).
+In this case, the ADDRESS=MATCH_NAME method should be used in devices.txt (see second code example below and [devices file](#3-3-devices-file) for more details).
+A device with a random address can be found from btferret via an LE scan (b) and a service read (v).
 Some LE servers need to be given time to complete the connection, or they will connect, but then disconnect soon after.
-When using the btferret c command, you will be prompted for this completion time.
+When using the btferret connect command, you will be prompted for this completion time.
 When writing code, the [set\_le\_wait](#4-2-37-set\_le\_wait) function sets this time.
 Zero may work, otherwise find the shortest time that prevents disconnection.